antznette1/Bash_scripting_challenge/README.md

 Development Environment

 Connection: Accessed my EC2 instance using PuTTY.

-Directory Setup: Created a new directory named files and navigated into it.
+Created a new directory named files and navigated into it.

 ![image](https://github.com/antznette/Bash-Scripting_challenge/assets/85882006/19b74b63-99cc-4bcb-8e64-dec4f324a887)